CAUC-LAB/CAUC-LAB/content/publication/conference-paper/index.md

 ---
 title: "HTKG: Deep Keyphrase Generation with Neural Hierarchical Topic Guidance"
+abstract: >
-abstract: "Keyphrases can concisely describe the high-level topics discussed in a document that usually possesses hierarchical topic structures.
+  Keyphrases can concisely describe the high-level topics discussed in a document that usually possesses hierarchical topic structures.
 Thus, it is crucial to understand the hierarchical topic structures and employ it to guide the keyphrase identification.
 However, integrating the hierarchical topic information into a deep keyphrase generation model is unexplored.
 In this